ReneSmeekes/storj_success_rate/README.md

 _Note 2: If you have redirected the docker logs to a file you can change the LOG parameter to a cat command.
 Example can be found in the script._

+## Locale error fix
+If you see errors like `./successrate.sh: line 68: printf: 99.8048: invalid number` try running the script with `LC_ALL=C ./successrate.sh`

 Example output:
 ```
 ========== AUDIT =============